alphagov/govuk-developer-docs/source/manual/2nd-line.html.md

 Otherwise, attending such events is allowed provided you are able to regularly check Zendesk (e.g. on an hourly basis) and are prepared to drop what you're doing and work on anything urgent that comes in.
 You must also be contactable by phone so that you can quickly respond to PagerDuty alerts.

-Those in a "standby" role don't need to actively check Zendesk or Slack, but as above, must be contactable by phone and within easy reach of their laptop.

 ## Monitoring

-We have a [Technical 2nd Line dashboard][] showing a high level overview of the state of the GOV.UK environments.
-You can also [install our Chrome extension][] if you want a permanently visible overview.

 ### Grafana